Office Timeline Pro+ is here!

 PowerPoint is a visual application and better suited for creating the type of visuals client and executive expect.
 Office Timeline is a PowerPoint add-in that imports data directly from Microsoft Project and transforms it into rich visual Gantt charts instantly.
 Since these charts are a native PowerPoint slides, they can be opened, shared, presented, updated or edited by anyone who has PowerPoint.

 In the post below I will show you how to quickly import Microsoft Project data directly into PowerPoint using Office Timeline’s Microsoft Project import wizard, and how to synchronize it with your .mpp when you need to update the slide.
-You will need to install Office Timeline Plus , which will add a timeline maker tab to the PowerPoint ribbon (image below.)
+You will need to install Office Timeline Basic , which will add a timeline maker tab to the PowerPoint ribbon (image below.)

 Open PowerPoint and click the Import button on the Office Timeline tab.